For the last 25 years, Julie Killian has worked to make Westchester County a better place to live, work and raise a family.

-As a Rye City Councilwoman and Deputy Mayor, Julie led the fight to reform local government and protect property taxpayers.
-She held the line on property taxes and worked to negotiate fair labor contracts after years of impasse to save taxpayers money.
-Julie also protected Rye taxpayers by selling unnecessary city property and using the proceeds to fund critical infrastructure investments.
+As a Rye City Councilwoman and Deputy Mayor, Julie led the fight to reform local government and held the line on property taxes Julie also protected Rye taxpayers by selling unnecessary city property and using the proceeds to fund critical infrastructure investments.

-As a committed government reformer with zero tolerance for corruption and malfeasance, Julie adopted stronger ethics laws to address scandals at the municipal golf course.
+As a committed government reformer with zero tolerance for corruption and malfeasance, Julie adopted stronger ethics laws and instituted a new conflict of interest policy for elected officials and department heads.
 She played a key role in hiring a new city manager and police commissioner and professionalized the management of city operations.

 A leader in the fight against substance abuse, Julie co-founded RyeACT (Rye Action for Children and Teens) to fight youth drug and alcohol abuse.
 RyeACT works with the federal government and regional partners to promote prevention through a positive cultural framework.
 Specifically, RyeACT trains local leaders and youth, develops prevention messages and provides local access to drug and alcohol abuse prevention experts.
 Julie is also passionate about all mental health issues including reducing the stigma and increased awareness, helping the 4% of population that is severely mentally ill, and early intervention and prevention efforts.

 As liaison to the Sustainability and Traffic and Pedestrian Safety committees on the Rye City Council, Julie has also been supportive of a host of environmental initiatives including addressing coastal erosion, wetlands and flood mitigation efforts to build resiliency in preparation for future natural disasters and supported investment in transportation infrastructure and efficiencies to reduce single occupancy vehicle emissions and promote mass transit options.